Ibtasam-98/diabetes_prediction/README.md

 ---

-SmartGluco is an end-to-end mobile health system designed to provide real-time diabetes risk assessment using machine learning.
+SmartGluco is an end to end mobile health system designed to provide real-time diabetes risk assessment using machine learning.
 This repository contains the backend API, the machine learning model training script, and the necessary data and saved model artifacts.

 ## Features